Modern Study Review (AI-Generated)

 Dorsal PIP Dislocations (Volar Plate Injuries)

 As PIP dislocations often are reduced in the field, it is important to determine the direction of dislocation, as the treatment for dorsal dislocations is different from volar.
-Dorsal dislocations are far more common, however.
+The dorsal dislocations are far more common, however.
 The volar plate always ruptures in dorsal dislocations.

 The joint may be irreducible due to entrapment of the volar plate (most commonly), flexor tendon, or buttonholing of the proximal phalanx between the flexor tendons.